PaddlePaddle/PaddleRS/docs/data/tools_en.md

 ### coco2mask

-The main function of `coco2mask.py` is to convert images and corresponding COCO-formatted segmentation labels into images and labels in .png format, which are stored separately in the `img` and `gt` directories.
+The main function of `coco2mask.py` is to convert images and corresponding COCO-formatted segmentation labels into images and labels in PNG format, which are stored separately in the `img` and `gt` directories.
 The relevant data examples can be found in the [Chinese Typical City Building Instance Dataset](https://www.scidb.cn/detail?dataSetId=806674532768153600&dataSetType=journal).
 For the masks, the saved result is a single-channel pseudo-color image.
 The usage is as follows:

 ```shell
 python coco2mask.py --raw_dir {input directory path} --save_dir {output directory path}